-Hopefully it has now become evident that the DoD leadership can take advantage of more advanced analytical procedures for making strategic investment decisions and when managing portfolios of projects.
-In the past, due to the lack of technological maturity, this would have been extremely difficult, and hence businesses and the government had to resort to experience and managing by gut feel.
-Nowadays with the assistance of technology and more mature methodologies, there is every reason to take the analysis a step further.
-Corporations like 3M, Airbus, AT&T, Boeing, BP, Chevron, Johnson & Johnson, Motorola, and many others have already been successfully using these techniques for years, and hence the military can follow suit.
-The relevant software applications, books, case studies, and public seminars have been created and case studies have already been developed for the U.S. Navy.13 The only barrier to implementation, simply put, is the lack of exposure to the potential benefits of the methods.
-Many in the military have not seen or even heard of these new concepts Hopefully, this primer, if it is successful, serves to reveal the potential benefits of these analytical techniques and tools that can complement what leadership is currently doing.
-In order to be ready for the challenges of the 21st century, and to create a highly effective and flexible military force, strategic real options, KVA, and risk analysis are available to aid leadership with critical decision making.
-Real options and KVA are tools that will help ensure maximum strategic flexibility and analysis of alternatives, where risks must be considered.
+Hopefully it has now become evident that the decisions of the future require the use of more advanced analytical procedures for making strategic investment decisions and when managing portfolios of projects.
+In the past, due to the lack of technological maturity, this would have been extremely difficult, and hence businesses had to resort to experience and managing by gut feel.
+Nowadays with the assistance of technology and more mature methodologies, there is simply no excuse not to take the analysis a step further.
+Corporations like 3M, Airbus, Boeing, BP, Chevron, Johnson & Johnson, Motorola, Pfizer, and many others have already been successfully using these techniques for years.
+The relevant software applications, books, case studies, and public seminars have all been created and proof of concept case studies have already been developed.
+The only critical barrier to implementation, simply put, is the lack of education or exposure.
+Many have not seen or even heard of these new concepts and hopefully this primer, if it was successful, serves to open the eyes of the reader to a wealth of analytical techniques and tools out there that can complement what is currently being done.